upenn-libraries/alchemy/README.md

 It's an extensible swiss army knife for working with Elements.

 This project is not affiliated with or supported by Symplectic.
-Please read the license.

 # Installation and Configuration